 Average time taken to pay invoices: 29 days

 Invoices due but not paid within agreed terms: 12 %

 Standard payment terms

 The company does not have standard payment terms.
 Payment terms are agreed with suppliers as part of contract negotiations.
 The most frequently used payment terms in the reporting period are 30 days from date of invoice.

 Were there any changes to the standard payment terms in the reporting period?

 Dispute resolution process

-The Company actively seeks to resolve disputes in a timely manner.
+The company actively seeks to resolve disputes in a timely manner.
 This process will involve the Accounts Payable team and where necessary the Supply Chain team, Commercial teams and Senior Management.
 A member of the team will contact the supplier to discuss the dispute.
-Supplier relationships, managed more and more in a structured way, ensure we very rarely have the need for formal dispute resolution processes.
+Supplier relationships, managed more & more in a structured way, ensure we very rarely have the need for formal dispute resolution processes.
 If it is not possible to reach an agreement suitable to both parties then other methods of dispute resolution may include but are not limited to adjudication, litigation etc. as determined by the companies’ legal department.
-This is very much seen as a last resort.
+This is very much seen as a last

 Other payment information